Segmentation in BlueConic is where it all comes together.

 First, make sure your BlueConic instance has the Segment Discovery plugin activated.
 To check this, go to Settings > Plugins, click "Add/Update Plugins", and update/install the Segment Discovery plugin.

 For future consideration:

-- Don't forget that, while BlueConic has tremendous data and analysis capabilities, segments are dynamic… depending on how you've set up a segment, users may fall in or out of a segment any time.
-If you create a "First visit" segment, it's perfect for messaging users on their first visit to your site/app.
-If you're trying to measure new users over time, you must remember that the way we defined the "First time visitors" segment is such that any users with a second visit fall out of the segment.
+- Don't forget that, while BlueConic has tremendous data and analysis capabilities, segments are dynamic.
+So depending on how you've set up a segment, users may fall into or out of a segment any time.
+If you create a "First visit" segment, it's perfect for messaging users on their first visit to your site or application.
+If you're trying to measure new users over time, remember that the way we defined the "First time visitors" segment is such that any users with a second visit fall out of the segment.
 To see the difference, try creating a segment that uses "First visit date" instead of "Visits" as a filter.

 - Consider what additional data would make your existing segments more meaningful, and set up listeners to progressively build out profiles to meet your objectives.